dapr/docs/concepts/observability/traces.md

 Similarly, changing `samplingRate` to 0 will disable tracing altogether.

-Please see the [References](#references) section for more details on how to configure tracing on local environment and Kubernetes environment.
+See the [References](#references) section for more details on how to configure tracing on local environment and Kubernetes environment.

-Dapr supports pluggable exporters, defined by configuration files (in local mode) or a Kubernetes custom resource object (in Kubernetes mode).
+Dapr supports pluggable exporters, defined by configuration files (in self hosted mode) or a Kubernetes custom resource object (in Kubernetes mode).
 For example, the following manifest defines a Zipkin exporter:

 ```yaml
 apiVersion: dapr.io/v1alpha1